DFKI-SignLanguage/Transfer-ShapeKeys-Via-UV-Blender-Addon/README.md

 * The `delaunay` module for triangularization is distributed under the MIT license (see `LICENSE-delaunay.txt`) and was originally retreieved from <https://github.com/mkirc/delaunay>.
 Many thanks to [mkirc](https://github.com/mkirc) for the bug fixes!
 * Triangle filling routines were inspired by this page: <http://www.sunshine2k.de/coding/java/TriangleRasterization/TriangleRasterization.html>
-  * My version includes vertex color interpolation
+  * My version includes vertex value interpolation